Restore Tooth Health

 If you have a cavity, the dentist will remove the decayed portion of the tooth by using a drill to access the infected portion.
 He will shape the area for the filling inside the tooth.
 If you're receiving a filling on the outside of a tooth, your dentist will etch the tooth's enamel so the filling bonds to the tooth.

 If you receive a composite resin filling, we may use a light to harden the material.
 Your dentist will grind and polish the tooth for its final appearance.
-We may use a temporary filling if your fillings require multiple appointments, if you've recently had a root canal, or treat irritated dental pulp.
 After you receive a temporary filling, you will return to our office for another appointment to have the final filling placed.

 What Happens After a Filling?